arduino/Arduino/hardware/arduino/avr/libraries/Thread/README.md

 #### variables

 `therad`	dinamic pointer on the process stack structure
-		what can be used for reeentant and identification
+		what can be used for reentrant and identification